 The study area is largely urbanised and the open channels are currently concrete-lined with limited associated ecology.
-Concurrent and separate to this study, SWC have commissioned Jacobs to investigate the naturalisation of the Dobroyd Canal and Hawthorne Canal, which is owned and maintained by SWC.
+Hawthorne Canal is included in the GreenWay biodiversity corridor and the catchment is covered by the Bandicoot Protection Area.
+These aspects will require consideration.
+Concurrent and separate to this study, SWC have commissioned Jacobs to investigate the naturalisation of the Dobroyd Canal, which is owned and maintained by SWC.
 The outcomes of this investigation were incorporated into this study and further details are provided in Section 4.2.